 Question Management response Have there been any significant issues raised with the Audit Committee during the year which could cast doubts on the assumptions made?
 (Examples include adverse comments raised by internal and external audit regarding financial performance or significant weaknesses in systems of financial control).
-The Strategic Enabler of Finance and Resources presented details of the 2015/16 budget on 16 th February 2015.
-No significant issues raised which cast doubt on the assumptions made.
-Members recognise that the Authority is facing a challenging financial position in the medium term, however in the short term the level of accumulated reserves is sufficient to ensure delivery of priorities.
+The Strategic Enabler of Finance and Resources presented details of the 2016/17 budget on 15 th February 2016.
+No significant issues were raised which cast doubt on the assumptions made.
+Members recognise that the Authority is facing a challenging financial position in the medium term, however in the short term the efficiency plan proposals and level of accumulated reserves are sufficient to ensure delivery of priorities.
 Does a review of available financial information identify any adverse financial indicators including negative cash flow?
 If so, what action is being taken to improve financial performance?
-Review of the latest detailed financial information presented to Authority members (as at January 2015) did not highlight any adverse financial indicators which required specific action.
+Review of the latest detailed financial information presented to Authority members (as at January 2016) did not highlight any adverse financial indicators which required specific action.
+A Treasury Management Strategy is approved by the Authority as part of the budget setting report.
 Does the Authority have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Authority's objectives?
 If not, what action is being taken to obtain those skills?
-Consider that the Authority has the appropriate skills and expertise within its Senior Management Team to enable it to address the financial challenges faced in the medium term.
-Succession planning is in place for any changes planned for 2015/16.
+It is considered that the Authority has the appropriate skills and expertise within its Senior Management Team to enable it to address the financial challenges faced in the medium term.
+Succession planning is in place for any changes planned for 2016/17.